MohamadAlkhaldi/Blogchain/README.md

 ### Deployment

-Blogchain is currently deployed on Ropsten test network only:
+Blogchain is currently deployed on Ropsten and Rinkeby test networks:

 | Tesnet |  Link  |
 | ------ | ------ |